Incap Corporation: Incap Group's business review for January-March 2019: Growth continued, profitability improved

 Incap Group's business continued to grow strongly both in Estonia and in India.
 The factory expansion with the new production line in India and the development actions implemented in Estonia last year resulted in increased efficiency as anticipated.
 The January-March revenue amounted to EUR 18.5 million, an increase of 48.2% from the comparison period in 2018.
 The revenue increased mainly thanks to projects from new customers.
 The demand from the existing customers also continued strong.

-January-March operating profit (EBIT) amounted to EUR 2.2 million, showing a growth of 145.6% from the comparison period a year ago.
+January-March operating profit amounted to EUR 2.8 million, showing a growth of 145.6% from the comparison period a year ago.
 The share of operating profit out of revenue increased from 9.2% to 15.3%.

 The company's financing position continued to be solid.
 Equity ratio on 31 March 2019 was 52.6% (43.9%).